jgraph/www.diagrams.net-source/pages/about.md

 ---
-title: About diagrams.net
+title: About draw.io
 layout: page
 permalink: /about.html
 ---
 <img style="max-width:100%;height:auto;" src="/assets/img/blog/team-2018.jpg" alt="Team">

-diagrams.net/draw.io is an open source technology stack for building diagramming applications, and the world’s most widely used browser-based end-user diagramming software.
+draw.io is an open source technology stack for building diagramming applications, and the world’s most widely used browser-based end-user diagramming software.

-diagrams.net is a trademark and draw.io is a registered trademark of JGraph Ltd and draw.io AG.
+draw.io is a registered trademark of JGraph Ltd and draw.io AG.
 JGraph Ltd is a company registered in England, draw.io AG is a company registered in Switzerland.
 Jointly, these companies develop and own the software, run the diagrams.net and draw.io sites and own the diagrams.net and draw.io brands.

 We promise you we won’t hide your data from you and will always give you some way to open and edit that data, at no cost.
 When companies pay us money it should be because we add value, not because they are locked in.